 My favorite mom hack for keeping your house somewhat organized and pulled together.
 Whenever kids go to sleep or down for a nap, set a timer for 10 minutes and clean up as much as you can.
 It might not be everything, but it keeps things more manageable for sure.

+I love doing this before bed at night too because waking up to a clean(ish) home is honestly one of the best things ever!
 You can also do it with your kids by making it a race!
 Which brings me to my next hack.

-Make Cleaning Up a Game
+Make It a Game

 Why do kids seem to hate cleaning up?!
-Whenever I turn on a song, or make it a game, Owen seems to forget he’s cleaning and does it easily.
+Whenever I turn on a song, or make it a game, my oldest seems to forget he’s cleaning and does it easily.
 I also use cleaning up as a transition to the next thing.
 Like, “we can go outside and play AFTER you’ve cleaned up”, or “we can have a snack, but first we need to pick up your toys!”
 Works like a charm!

-Cardboard Boxes as Toys
+Cardboard Boxes are Life

-They are great, free entertainment—especially big ones that can double as forts or cars.
+They are great, free entertainment, and when you’re done, you can recycle them!
 They’re also great for painting on, or parking toy cars in from our experience.
 Eventually they fall apart or rip, and that’s when I take them out.

 Stay on a Schedule